r-sofya/reflections-counseling-center/cms/staff/thomas-kelley.md

 ‍

 Thomas M. Kelley, Ph.D. is a Michigan Licensed Clinical Psychologist and has been practicing at Reflections for over 20 years.
-Tom works with adolescents and adults experiencing a variety of discomforting symptoms such as depression, anxiety, obsessive-compulsive, low self-esteem, trauma, grief, and anger.
-Tom is also an Emeritus Professor and researcher at the Emeritus Academy at Wayne State University.
-Tom has written 3 books and has had over 100 research papers on happiness and well-being published in respected academic journals.
-Tom is an in-network Blue Cross & Medicare Provider and accepts many other medical insurances.
+Tom works with adolescents and adults experiencing a variety of discomforting symptoms such as depression, anxiety, obsessive-compulsive disorder, low self-esteem, trauma, grief, and anger.
+Dr. Kelley is also an Emeritus Professor and researcher at the Emeritus Academy at Wayne State University.
+Dr. Kelley has written 3 books and has had over 100 research papers on happiness and well-being published in respected academic journals.
+Dr. Kelley is an in-network Blue Cross & Medicare Provider and accepts many other medical insurances.

 ‍